jzpero/mdnotes/docs/General Concepts/Delirium.md

 -   (3) disorganized thinking;
 -   (4) altered LOC.

 Form and investigate the differential based on **DIMS**.
-Decide on level of care needed.
+Decide on level of care needed (may need to escalate with hemodynamic instability, hypoxemia, hypercapnia, methemoglobinemia, new focal neurologic signs, severely altered LOC).

 ###  Inattention